Homelander: The Boys (2019–2026)

+A year later, Homelander begins to enact his increasingly authoritarian rule on America, having political dissidents sent to internment camps and purging the government.
+He releases Soldier Boy to help him search for V1, with which Homelander can become immortal; despite deeming him to be unfit to be so, Soldier Boy ultimately chooses to give his son the formula, believing that Stormfront would have wanted it.
+Having enabled his position and believing the world will soon descend into a war between humans and Supes, Sister Sage, seeing Homelander's potential immortality as a threat to her goal of total self-isolation and peace, defects to the Boys.
+Soldier Boy, trying to leave Vought behind, is forced into stasis by Homelander.
+The latter then executes Calhoun and kills Frenchie while searching for a rogue Sage, who had helped the Boys replicate Soldier Boy's nuclear depowering beam by using Kimiko as the test subject.
+Having had a hallucination of Stillwell as an angel who promised him Godhood, Homelander prepares to declare himself so before the entire world.
+He also recruits psychics to act as his "thought police" to hunt down and execute heretics.
+In a final confrontation, the Boys kill Oh Father and the Deep while Butcher and Ryan restrain Homelander for Kimiko to hit him with the nuclear depowering beam.
+Without his powers, Homelander is effortlessly defeated by Butcher.
+Showing his true colors to the world, Homelander realizes he is powerless and desperately tries to bargain with Butcher, offering to gift him Vought amongst other pleas.
+Butcher ignores Homelander and instantly kills him by impaling him through his skull with a crowbar and splitting his scalp from his head, causing his blood and brain matter to spill out.
+A camera recording Homelander's planned speech broadcasts the scene worldwide, leaving his legacy tarnished.

-Gen V (2023–present)
+Gen V (2023–2025)

-Homelander appears during the chaos at Godolkin University in the first season finale of Gen V after being called by Ashley Barrett.
+Homelander appears during the chaos at Godolkin University in the first-season finale of Gen V after being called by Ashley Barrett.
 Upon arrival, he sees the fallen Supes from "the Woods" and Cate Dunlap's left arm being blown off.
 When Marie Moreau starts to address him, Homelander does the wait a minute gesture and asks Marie what kind of Supe attacks her own kind.
 Before Marie can explain, Homelander speaks loud enough for the spectators to hear by telling Marie to "stay back" and blasts his heat vision at her.
 After this, he makes the real perpetrators of the attack, Cate and Sam Riordan, the ones who saved the day, and Marie and her group are locked up.
 Homelander watches his cover-up be mentioned by Cameron Coleman with satisfaction.

-The episode "Cooking Lessons" revealed that Homelander and Marie are the only success stories of Project Odessa.
+The episode "Cooking Lessons" revealed that Homelander and Marie are the only success stories of Project Odessa, an experiment by Vought to create "god-like" superhumans.